 In the past, adding a high volume of articles and gaining backlinks to those articles was what boosted SERP rankings.

-But in 2020, Google’s search algorithm is more complex.
+But in 2021, Google’s search algorithm is more complex.
 The Google crawlers take into account search intents and use the BERT update for contextual language in content.
 Therefore, you must ensure that all content on your site is high-quality to gain relevant backlinks and build your domain authority.

 For your website to rank on Google, quality content must come before quantity.
-This is why doing a regular content audit can help.
-By reviewing your existing content pieces, you can begin to raise the quality level and find ways to increase your SERP rankings.
+This is why doing a regular SEO content audit can help.
+By reviewing your existing content pieces via an SEO audit, you can begin to raise the quality level and find ways to increase your SERP rankings.

 In layman’s terms, a content audit means improving what you already have on your website to make it more appealing.

-A content audit can help resolve underperforming pages and optimize your website’s domain authority, search relevance, and SERP visibility.
+A SEO content audit can help resolve underperforming pages, increase your website’s domain authority, search relevance, and SERP visibility.
 It also increases the chances that other websites will want to give a backlink to your website.

 Essential Questions for a Website Content Audit

 A website content audit should offer in-depth insights that help improve your SEO approach.

 To get started with an SEO content audit, you should start by answering the following questions:

 - What blog topics create more engagement?